RDF Tutorial#

 }

-As you might see the SPARQL query language is for variables case sensitive and making it crucial to have proper standardisation methods in place.
-For example there are no ‘traders’ in the dataset but there are ‘Traders’.
+As you might have noticed, the SPARQL query language is case sensitive for variables.
+Thus, it is crucial to have proper standardisation methods in place.
+For example there is no ‘trader’ in the dataset but there is a ‘Trader’.